gdw-workshop/2018_GDW_Workshop/exercises/GDW_BEAST_Tutorial.md

 The *Date* column of the *Tips* tab should now be populated with dates ranging from the 80s to the 2010s.
 Ignore the precision column for now.

+### Q1a: What did we just do?
+Take a minute to think about it before moving on.

-### Q: What is the height column and why does that matter for analyses in BEAST?
+### Q1b: What is the height column and why does that matter for analyses in BEAST?

 Click on the *Traits* tab (even though we aren’t using it today:)).